nporteschaikin/objc/CoreDataManager/README.md

 ### NSManagedObject+Querying

 I also wrote a category for `NSManagedObject`.
 In tandem with `CoreDataManager`, this adds methods for querying entities from their `NSManagedObject` equivalents.
-Use at your discretion.
+It's an incomplete implementation of the [active record pattern](http://en.wikipedia.org/wiki/Active_record_pattern).
+If this is your schtick, I'd forgo this entirely and use [ObjectiveRecord](https://github.com/supermarin/ObjectiveRecord).

 ### Usage